 Lawsuits surrounding carbon monoxide poisoning are rooted in the laws of negligence, which means that if you or your loved one is injured or dies as a result of a property owner or landlord failing to take reasonable care of your home resulting in carbon monoxide exposure to their tenants, they may be held liable.
 Reasonable care means that they have an obligation to act in a similar manner to other property owners in the same or similar circumstances.

 For example, a hotel may be held liable for carbon monoxide poisoning if the illness was the result of a poorly maintained heater or other equipment.
 In some cases, you may also be entitled to hold a maintenance company or product manufacturer liable for such poisoning if they produced faulty equipment or failed to properly maintain such equipment.

 Depending on the severity of your injuries and the nature of the situation that led up to them, you may be entitled to compensation for your injuries and damages sustained from the carbon monoxide poisoning.
 Compensation may include loss of wages, medical bills, and pain and suffering.

 If your loved one died from exposure to carbon monoxide, you may also be entitled to file a wrongful death lawsuit that would include compensation for the above damages as well as loss of companionship and funeral and burial costs.

 Contact an Experienced Personal Injury Attorney Today

 If you or your loved one has suffered injuries due to carbon monoxide exposure, it is imperative that you know what your legal rights and options are.
-That’s where the Boca Raton attorneys at the Leifer Law Firm come into play.
+That’s where the Boca Raton attorneys at Leifer & Ramirez come into play.
 We can review your situation and determine what your options may be.
 Contact us today to schedule a free consultation.